 We plan to adopt a long term incentive plan (the "Plan") prior to the consummation of the distribution.
-Upon adoption, the Plan will authorize the grant of stock options, stock appreciation rights ("SARs"), restricted stock, performance-based awards and other equity-based awards (including, without limitation, phantom stock, stock bonus awards and dividend equivalents) to any member of Executive Resourcing's board of directors (whether or not an employee of Executive Resourcing or its affiliates), any officer or other employee of Executive Resourcing or will perform services for Executive Resourcing or its affiliates.
+Upon adoption, the Plan will authorize the grant of stock options, stock appreciation rights

+("SARs"), restricted stock, performance-based awards and other equity-based awards (including, without limitation, phantom stock, stock bonus awards and dividend equivalents) to any member of Executive Resourcing's board of directors (whether or not an employee of Executive Resourcing or its affiliates), any officer or other employee of Executive Resourcing or its affiliates or any consultant or other independent contractor who performs or will perform services for Executive Resourcing or its affiliates.
 In addition, each non-employee director of Executive Resourcing will receive an automatic grant of a stock option to purchase shares of Executive Resourcing common stock under the Plan upon his or her commencement of service as a non-employee director and each non-employee director will also receive an automatic annual grant of a stock option to purchase shares of common stock of Executive Resourcing on the day following each Annual Meeting of Stockholders that occurs at least one year after his or her commencement of service as a non-employee director.

-Subject to adjustment to reflect stock dividends and other capital changes, shares of Executive Resourcing common stock may be issued under the Plan.
+Subject to adjustment to reflect stock dividends and other capital changes, 15,000,000 shares of Executive Resourcing common stock may be issued under the Plan.
 Shares subject to awards under the Plan that are canceled, expired, terminated or settled in cash shall again be available for issuance under the Plan.
 Shares of Executive Resourcing common stock available for issuance under the Plan may be either authorized and unissued or held by Executive Resourcing in its treasury.

-Subject to adjustment to reflect stock dividends and other capital changes, the maximum number of shares of Executive Resourcing common stock with respect to which stock options, SARs or any other awards may be granted under the Plan to any person for any calendar year shall, in each case, be shares Not more than \$1,000,000 may be paid to any individual under the Plan with respect to any cash performance-based award (or multiple cash performance-based awards ending with or within the same fiscal year).
+Subject to adjustment to reflect stock dividends and other capital changes, the maximum number of shares of Executive Resourcing common stock with respect to which stock options, SARs or any other awards may be granted under the Plan to any person for any calendar year shall, in each case, be 1,000,000 shares.
+Not more than \$1,000,000 may be paid to any individual under the Plan with respect to any cash performance-based award (or multiple cash performance-based awards ending with or within the same fiscal year).